clemsonsec/skilldetective/skilldetective_policy_detector/result/readme.md

-Here are results of policy detector.
+This folder includes results of policy detector.